We're an affiliate

 It is perfectly normal to see your cat meowing once in a while especially when they are around you.
 It is also important to note that this behavior varies in the various cat breeds that we have.

-It is common to wonder why does my cat walks around meowing, in the case where the habit is overdone which can be a sign of a health condition.
+It is common to wonder why does a cat walk around meowing, in the case where the habit is overdone which can be a sign of a health condition.

 Before I delve into the excessive meowing behavior, let me first outline to you the reasons why your cat meows in general.